 One of the most important areas of regulation in the acquisition of a company is the purchase price provisions.
 This is an extremely complex issue in which various aspects have to be considered.
 In addition, the opposing perspectives of buyer and seller have to be reconciled.
 In this respect, various basic models and approaches have become established in M&A practice.
 These vary in complexity so that correspondingly complex procedures should only be applied in larger transactions, while others are more suitable for medium-sized company sales.
 A distinction must be made between regulations that govern the determination of the purchase price and those that define the payment modalities.

-In the following article, we give you an overview of the four most important purchase price clauses and purchase price adjustments in the acquisition of a company:
+In the following article, we give you an overview based on our experience of the four most important purchase price clauses and purchase price adjustments in the acquisition of a company:

 1. Fixed purchase price